 Also known as Breast Enlargement or Breast Enhancement.
 Basically, women choose to have Breast Augmentation to improve and enhance their figures.
 Some women just don’t grow enough breast tissue to suit their proportions, some lose volume over time or with childbearing.
 Either way, they want to feel more feminine.

 Breast Augmentation is the operation used to enlarge your breasts.
 Essentially it involves placing in implant under the tissues on your chest to fill and firm your breasts.
-There are variations in the way that John performs it.
-The variation will depend on what you want to achieve and your physical build.
+There are variations in the way that Dr. Newton performs Breast Augmentation.
+The variations will depend on what you want to achieve and your physical build.
 There is no one operation that suits every individual and he will advise you regarding the most appropriate choices for you as an individual.
 Decisions about these variations relate to the incision used and the plane (layer) into which the implant is placed.
 The incision is usually under the breast.
 The plane into which the implant is placed depends on the amount and quality of tissue cover you have to disguise the implant and the size and shape of the implant.
 Sometimes he will place the implant under the muscle, sometimes directly under the breast and sometimes in an intermediate plane.
 John will perform your operation in a fully certified hospital, not a clinic or day centre.
 Your augmentation will be done under a general anaesthetic given by a fully qualified anaesthetist who will also arrange good pain relief for you.
 Full sterile techniques will be used and antibiotics will be given to you.
 You may have a drain in your breasts and you may stay overnight, and you will go home wearing a surgical support bra.
 A week after, John will see you at his consultation rooms for a post-operative appointment.

 The Plane Of Insertion